 Asking for feedback is one of the fastest and most effective ways to improve.
 For everything I do, I make it a point to gather feedback.

 For example, when I was in my previous job, I would often ask my manager and peers for feedback on how I could improve.
 With my friends, sometimes I would have a random feedback session with them on how I can do things better.

 As I run The Personal Excellence Blog, I would invite my readers to send in their feedback either through comments, emails or private messages.
 Sometimes, the feedback is predictable while at other times, it’s not.
 Many times it leads to an epiphany on some level.

 … Wait, you didn’t think that there would just be 7 habits in achieving excellence, did you?

-Excellence comes from aiming for the top – being #1.
-This #1 should be better than whoever is #1 at the moment, because it will spur you on to work even harder.
+Excellence comes from aiming for the top and being #1.
+This #1 should be better than whoever is #1 at the moment because it will spur you on to work even harder.
 You will only achieve great results when you set high standards for yourself.

-For example, I aim for The Personal Excellence Blog to be the top personal development blog, both in terms of the quality of content and traffic.
+For example, I aim for The Personal Excellence Blog to be the top personal development blog both in terms of the quality of content and traffic.
 Whenever I write my articles, I make sure I’m giving the best value that can ever be offered in that topic.

-|Written on 4/24/2010 by Celestine Chua.
-Celes writes at The Personal Excellence Blog, where she shares her best advice on achieving personal excellence.
+Written by Celestine Chua who writes at The Personal Excellence Blog.
+There, she shares her best advice on achieving personal excellence.
 Her blog is read by thousands a day and has been featured by CNN, Today, and other prominent media.
 Get her RSS feed here and add her on Twitter @celestinechua.